Getting Started

 • A configuration file, which contains information about the processor to use, the inputs, outputs, etc.,

-• A data pipeline, which loads the configuration file and runs the data processor with the configuration that you defined.
+• A Pipeline object, which loads the configuration file and runs the data processor with the configuration that you defined.

 The Data Processor